Hyle33ies/CSC1004-Java-Chatroom/README.md

 # README

-Last Updated: 2023.5.5
+Last Updated: 2023.5.24

-Scores: 98/100 + early bonus (Comments-2)
+Scores: 98/100 (Comments-2) + early bonus

-**If you are the course TA and need to grade this project, please skip my nonsence in the introduction and jump to "Getting Started".**
+**If you are the course TA and need to grade this project, please skip my nonsense in the introduction and jump to "Getting Started".**

 # Table of Contents